-Preparing for the school administrator job interview questions you will be asked is probably the most overlooked phase of securing a new principal or any other education leadership position.
+Preparing for the many school administrator or assistant principal interview questions that you may be asked is probably the most overlooked phase of securing a new principal or any other education leadership position.

 Everyone thinks it is easy until they enter an interview room in front of a panel of educators who are judging every move and every word.

 Then, reality sinks in!

 The panel might include the superintendent of the school district, school principals, teachers, and parents, making it critical to address your answers to all involved.
 The more you prepare for an education job interview, the better your odds will be of securing a job offer.

-If you took the time to write an achievement based, skill-focused educational leadership resume with accomplishments, it would assist you to ace the school administration job interview.
+If you took the time to write an achievement based, skill-focused educational leadership resume with accomplishments, it would assist you to ace the school administration interview.

-Sample school administrator job interview questions and possible answers
+Sample school administrator interview questions and possible answers

-Get prepared for your next educational leadership job interview.
+Get prepared for your next educational leadership interview.